sacry-/sacry-.github.io/_posts/2017-08-10-6-neural-networks-with-tensorflow.md

   })
 {% endhighlight %}

 It is easy to see that working with keras can be much easier when quickly evaluating models.
 The abstraction is more suitable to think about design than about code.
-Tesnorflow models can get to 2-3k lines of code quickly.
+Tensorflow models can get to 2-3k lines of code quickly.

 ### Wrap up